6 Ways to Thrive During Your Travel Nursing AssignmentPosted On September 8, 2015

 1. Don’t wait until the last minute to find housing

-Having your housing figured out at least a week ahead of time is always best – don’t wait until the last minute.
+Having your travel nurse housing figured out at least a week ahead of time is always best – don’t wait until the last minute.
 Issues and problems can arise (Murphy’s law has been known to strike), so being prepared in advance will help you through any unforeseen situations affecting your lodging.

 2. Spend a little time researching things to do in your new city